dopesoft/SamAndi/README.md

 # SamAndi

-A place to program for Sam and I
+A place to program for Sam and I.